jonandel/eon-next/README.md

 For electric meters the readings are in kWh.
 For gas meter the readings are in m³.

 An additional sensor is created for gas meters showing the latest reading in kWh.
+The integration refreshes the data only every 12 hours (as eon only updates the data every two weeks!)

 ## Installation